 Within both town centres there is a defined primary retail frontage within which we expect retail shops to continue to predominate.
-Development proposals for A3 uses that threaten that expectation should not be permitted.
+Where planning permission is required, development proposals for A3 uses that threaten that expectation will not be supported.
 To help ensure that retail shops are protected, our policy BE3 requires them to be marketed at a reasonable price for six months or more before any proposal for change of use can be considered.